 Looking for ways to improve your Dynamics dashboards with Power BI?
 Take a look at our Power BI project management dashboard examples.

 Don’t Accept the Status Quo

 Unfortunately, most Project Businesses run their companies through a mess of disconnected, disparate applications.
 Most don’t even look for a comprehensive business system because they don’t believe it exists, or that “this is the way we have always done it.”

 Don’t buy a business system if it doesn’t support your whole business.
-If an application only covers a small portion of your needs but you still need to support the bulk of your processes with ancillary apps, tools and spreadsheets, keep looking.
+If an application only covers a small portion of your needs but you still need to support the bulk of your processes with ancillary apps, tools and spreadsheets, or make massive custom modifications to it, keep looking.

-If your goal is to eliminate the need for those spreadsheets and ancillary applications and be able to manage your Project Business in one comprehensive business system, then Adeaca PBA may be right for you.
+If your goal is to eliminate the need for those spreadsheets and ancillary applications and be able to manage your project business in one comprehensive business system, then Adeaca PBA may right for you.